 Tehri Dam is India’s largest hydropower plant in India with a capacity of 2400MW located in Tehri, Uttarakhand on the Bhagirathi river.
 This dam is known as India’s tallest Dam run by THDC India Limited under the ownership of the National thermal power corporation of India.

-Tehri Dam is an embankment 3 stage dam with a height of 260.5 Meters, Length 592 Meters, and top width of 25.5 Meters.
-Tehri Dam covers 42km2 of the area.
-Due to this splendour Dam, This area is also known as ”National Village” or ”Rastra ka Gaw”.
+Tehri Dam is an embankment 3-stage dam with a height of 260.5 Meters, Length 592 Meters, and top width of 25.5 Meters.
+Tehri Dam covers 42 km square of the area.
+Due to this splendor Dam, This area is also known as ”National Village” or ”Rastra ka Gaw”.

 Tehri Dam is Asia’s tallest and the World’s fourth Tallest Dam in the Embankment Dam category with 260.5 Meters of Height.